Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 Disneyland Know Before You Go: Understand Your Dining Options

-Another important thing to know before a Disneyland trip is dining, specifically if you have a food allergy.
+Another important thing to know before a Disneyland trip is which dining option you may want to enjoy, specifically if you have a food allergy.
 Disneyland dining options are greatly dominated by burgers, fries, hot dogs, corndogs, and, of all things, pickles.
 (Sort of kidding about the pickles; they’re a snack option, and you WILL see guests walking around with a giant pickle clutched in their fists.)

 For quick service dining, expect burgers, fries, hotdogs, and maybe a chicken sandwich here and there.
-If you are visiting for a day or two, this will most likely not be a problem, but after a couple days of the same overpriced fast food, you will be craving something new.
+If you are visiting for a day or two, this will most likely not be a problem, but after a couple days of the same fast food options, you will be craving something new.

-You can find a quick service Mexican restaurant in Frontierland, a Teriyaki Skewer place in Adventureland, and a Chinese and Mexican restaurant in California Adventure.
-Besides these quick service offerings, expect burgers, and fried foods.
+You can find a quick service Mexican restaurant in Frontierland, a Teriyaki Skewer place in Adventureland.
+If you’re in California Adventure park, you’ll find some more divers options in San Fransokyo Square, as well as a Chinese and Mexican restaurant within the park.
+Besides these quick service offerings, expect burgers and fried foods.

-Due to lack of food diversity, the table service restaurants fill up quickly, so Advanced Dining Reservations are necessary during most visits.
+Due to lack of food diversity at quick service restaurants, the table service restaurants fill up quickly, so Advanced Dining Reservations (ADRs) are necessary during most visits.
 These can be booked as early as 60 days prior to your trip.
-ADR might be one of the most important aspects when it comes to how to prepare for Disneyland.
+ADRs might be one of the most important aspects when it comes to how to prepare for Disneyland.

 Another Disneyland “know before you go” tip is regarding food allergies.
 If you have been to Disney World and dined with food allergies, you may be expecting the same procedures here.

-Disneyland’s treatment of food allergies is poor at best.
+Disneyland’s treatment of food allergies is not nearly as well orchestrated.
 Their allergy menus are often not available online, making it impossible to plan ahead, and once in the park, you may find the allergy menus for your allergy are quite limited.

 I have a gluten/wheat allergy, and found my offerings limited to 1-2 options at each restaurant, with many of them being the exact same food choices across restaurants.
 I cannot tell you how many bland burgers with a gluten free bun I ate during my last trip.